tinkercademy-bootcamp/chat-project-Algorysh/exercise-6/README.md

   - Source files: Complete control, but harder to update
   - Package manager: Best practice, but adds complexity
 - Why are there so many different ways to do it?
+  - Different projects have different needs
+  - Historical reasons and C++ ecosystem evolution
+  - Trade-offs between ease of use and control

 ## Static Linking vs Dynamic Linking